faaktap/firstrepository/README.md

 # firstrepository
-This is my first reposiory, not sure what I will add in here - possibly some testing stuff.
+This is my first repository, not sure what I will add in here - possibly some testing stuff.